harveybc/feature-extractor/README.md

     - On Linux, run:
         ```bash
         nvidia-smi
-        pytest
         ```
-- After finding the correct **CUDA Version** for your device in the output of the previous command, please download and install cuDNN for your EXACT CUDA Version from:
+- After finding the correct **CUDA Version** for your device in the output of the previous command, please download and install the **Cuda Toolkit** for your **EXACT CUDA Version** from:
 [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive)

 - Go to [TensorFlow, CUDA and cuDNN Compatibility](https://punndeeplearningblog.com/development/tensorflow-cuda-cudnn-compatibility/) and search for the following for your current **CUDA Version**:

     -The **Python Version**
     -The **CUDNN Version**

-- Search, download and install the correct **CuDNN Version** from the [CuDNN Archive](https://developer.nvidia.com/cudnn-archive)
+- Search, download and install the correct **CuDNN Version** from the [CuDNN Archive](https://developer.nvidia.com/cudnn-archive) by using the [CuDNN installation instructions](https://docs.nvidia.com/deeplearning/cudnn/latest/installation/windows.html)

 - (Optionally) Update to the required **Python Version** for your **CUDA Version** in your conda environment:

     ```bash
     conda install python=<REQUIRED_PYTHON_VERSION>
+    python --version
     ```

 - Uninstall the default tensorflow and keras versions: